wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 Alternatively, you may wish to [donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5YMUQTV2LVAW6&item_name=AlphaOmega-Captcha-Anti-Spam-Filter--WordPress--Plugin)

-Thank you for your kind support.
+I thank you for your kind support.
+Felicity

 = How do I know if my WordPress Theme is compatible with the plugin? =

-The plugin has been tested with a variety of WordPress Themes, some of which are listed on the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.
+The plugin has been tested with a variety of Themes available from the WordPress Themes repository, some of which are listed on the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.
 The best way to determine compatibility is to install the plugin and try it.
-Note that some Themes may display the captcha on a single line, while others may display the captcha on two separate lines.
-This will depend on the manner in which the Theme's style or format has been coded.
+Most Themes should display the captcha on a single line, while others may display the captcha on two separate lines.
+This will depend on the layout of the Theme being used.

 = I'm using an early version of WordPress.
 Will the plugin work with WordPress versions before 3.4.1? =